alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-18-was-buddha-a-prophet.md

 hijri: Dhul-Qa'dah 27, 1441 AH
 lang: en
 locale: en
-excerpt: "Buddha was not a prophet; he was an atheist philosopher, who led an ascetic life of non-conformity with Divine Religion.
+summary: "Buddha was not a prophet; he was an atheist philosopher, who led an ascetic life of non-conformity with Divine Religion.
 Anyone who believes in his prophethood is a Kafir (disbeliever)."
 muftis:
   chairman:
     - name: Abdul-Aziz ibn Abdullah Aal Al-Shaykh